NoneShell/IDADelogger/README.md

 ## How to Use
 1. Open a binary in IDA and let it analyze.
-2. Go to Edit → Log Analyzer from the menu.
+2. Go to Edit → IDADelogger from the menu.
 3. In the popup window:
     •	Enter your log function name (e.g., log_print)
     •	Set the argument index (0-based) from which the log string should be extracted